 To join Upward Bound:

-verification of income (1040 Tax Forms, Proof of Income from governmental source or signed statement), a personal essay and an unofficial school transcript
+income (1040 Tax Forms, Proof of Income from governmental source or signed statement), and a personal statement in order to be processed.

 - If eligible and there's space in the program, the student and their parent(s) need to attend an informational interview with the director and advisor.
 The student and at least one parent must attend.
+We offer in-person and virtual meetings to accommodate parents.
 Students will be notified within a week following the interview of their acceptance into the program.
 Those selected will be given student intake forms to submit by the following week.

 - Once all the required documents are returned to our office, the student’s participation and performance will be monitored during a 60-day probationary period.
 If the student successfully completes the probationary period he or she will be awarded permanent admission into the program.